anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.rst

 To provide PXE boot service to the underlying resource hosts, the PXE server must be connected to the same network as the NIC that is configured for PXE boot.
 The "Infrastructure Automation - PXE Server" stereotype is also applicable to booting tenant Virtual Machines.
-In this case the PXE server is on the same network as one of the machines vNICs.
+In this case, the PXE server is on the same network as one of the machines vNICs.
 For tenant use this is provided as part of tenant consumable boot infrastructure services.

 For each of the defined stereotypes, the storage service uses physical Block storage for boot (Physical Layer - Block Consumption -> OS File Systems Exposure (1) on stereotype diagrams).
 This is the primary use case for use of in chassis physical storage, that is not being used for consumption and exposure as network-based storage.
-In general it is desirable to use network based storage solution for provision of Cloud Infrastructure storage.
-The "Infrastructure Automation - PXE Server" is an exception to the preferential use of network based storage, and as it is managing the bootstrap process, it cannot be dependent on a separate storage system for maintaining its image cache.
+In general, it is desirable to use network based storage solution for provision of Cloud Infrastructure storage.
+The "Infrastructure Automation - PXE Server" is an exception to the preferential use of network-based storage, and as it is managing the bootstrap process, it cannot be dependent on a separate storage system for maintaining its image cache.

 Storage for Tenant Consumption
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Storage is made avaiable for tenant consumption through a number of models.
+Storage is made available for tenant consumption through a number of models.
 A simplified view of this is provided in the
 following illustrative model.

 .. figure:: ../figures/rm-ch3.6-storage-model-02.png